 Upon the students’ arrival, CASA Chile facilitates a week-long orientation to ensure the students’ transition into Chilean culture both academic and social, is a smooth one, through daily presentations and cultural, practical and academic-related events.

 After the orientation, the CASA representative based in Santiago assists each student to enroll for transfer credit towards their degrees at top local universities.
 Students attend classes with Chilean university students and can choose from a wide variety of classes offered at the Pontificia Universidad Católica de Chile (PUC) and Universidad Diego Portales.
-In the past, students have also taken courses at the Universidad de Chile (UCH) and at the Universidad Adolfo Ibañez (UAI).
+In the past, students have also taken courses at the Universidad de Chile (UCH).

 While the CASA staff provides individual advising to assist students in their course selection, students may also like to explore a list of possible and suggested courses:

 Additionally, students can explore a variety of social, cultural, political and professional opportunities beyond the classroom.
 Students can also participate in non-credit internship opportunities, linked to the students' area of academic studies, such as in community and grassroots organizations, cultural, health, and environmental institutions, and international agencies.

 CASA Chile staff work closely with the local university exchange programs so that students are included in all orientations, dinners, sports teams, and other organized social events.
 Students are also matched up with Chilean host students who show program participants around the city, and introduce them to a Santiaguino and broader Chilean culture.